vicr123/theShop/README.md

 make install
 ```

+## Caveats
+I primarily test this on Arch Linux and everything seems to work.
+YMMV on other distributions.

 ---

 > © Victor Tran, 2021.
 This project is licensed under the GNU General Public License, version 3, or at your option, any later version.